top of page

 The common misconception that those who believe in apparitional experiences are science denialists is, judging from the example of my younger self, unfair.
 Unfortunately, a comprehensive education in the trifecta of physics, chemistry and biology had left me wholly ignorant of the social sciences and indeed the scientific method itself, resulting in acceptance of a series of somewhat-pseudoscientific explanations.

-The Stone Tape Theory, inspired by Cantabrigians Charles Babbage, Eleonor Sidgwick and Edmund Gurney and popularised by an eponymous 1972 TV Play by Nigel Kneale, claims that emotionally charged event can be imprinted onto the very stones of the locations where they occurr and later replayed as apparitions.
+The Stone Tape Theory, inspired by Cantabrigians Charles Babbage, Eleonor Sidgwick and Edmund Gurney and popularised by an eponymous 1972 TV Play by Nigel Kneale, claims that emotionally charged event can be imprinted onto the very stones of the locations where they occur and later replayed as apparitions.
 A very appealing hypothesis until one notices small but significant differences between magnetic tape and rocks.

 The hypothesis by Guy William Lambert, one of Sidgwick and Gurney’s successors at the Society for Psychical Research, that underground water turbulence could account for some of the physical aspects of apparitional experiences was put to the test by Cantabridgians Alan Gauld and Tony Cornell who shook a condemned house very nearly to its foundations with minimal effect on the object placed within.